xchjason/CovidPopulationModel/README.md

   - Start date of Test days
   - Name of the state of interest
   - Abbreviate of the state of interest
-  - Priors(transition probability distribution of beliefs before evidence) in alpha and beta values (alpha and beta are the two parameters that determine the shape of Beta Distributions below).
-In beta distribution, the mode transition probability (peak of the distribution) is equal to (alpha-1)/(alpha+beta-2) for alpha, beta >1.
-We have transition priors for 3 stages below:
-    1. M: infected -> symptoms
-    2. X: symptoms -> severe
-    3. G: severe -> death
-  - Priors(duration probability distribution of beliefs before evidence) in (lambda, sigma), (nu, tau), which represent the paramters (mean, variance) of Normal Distribution.
-We use 2-parameter formulation for all duration distributions, where two values mode lamda and temperature nu determine how probability mass is spread over J days.
-Firstly, lambda is mode number of days until transition to the next compartment and tau is its variance.
-Secondly, nu is the mode uncertainty and tau is its variance.
-We have duration priors for 3 stages below:
-    1. M: infected -> symptoms
-    2. X: symptoms -> severe
-    3. G: severe -> death
   - transition window: maximum number of days of transitioning from one state to another
-  - T_serial: fixed serial interval between successive infections
   - learning rate: step size of each iteration in training the model.
-  - vax_asymp_risk: effective percentage of vaccines at preventing infection
-  - vax_mild_risk: effective percentage of vaccines at preventing symptomatic
-  - vax_extreme_risk: effective percentage of vaccines at preventing hospitalization
+  - transfer_ratio_GeneralWard: ratio of number of patients in General Ward at first day of training between current state and new selected state
+  - transfer_ratio_ICU: ratio of number of patients in ICU at first day of training between current state and new selected state
 - **InfluxCountsByCompartment**.
 The result sheet.
   - PERIOD: distinguish warmup, training, and testing period
   - TIMESTEP: 0 is the beginning of traning period and any negative timestep refers to warmup period
   - DATE
-  - NUM_TRANS_TO_INFECTED (IA): number of people become infected on the given day
+  - general_ward_in: number of people entering general ward on the given day
-  - NUM_TRANS_TO_SYMPTOMATIC (IM): number of people become symptomatic on the given day
+  - general_ward_count: number of people in general ward on the given day
-  - NUM_TRANS_TO_SEVERE (IX): number of people become severely symptomatic on the given day
+  - ICU_count: number of people in ICU on the given day
-  - NUM_ADMIT_TO_HOSPITAL (HG): number of people admitted to hospitals on the given day due to COVID-19
+  - deaths_covid: number of people died due to COVID-19 on the given day
 - **Context(Rt, Vax_Pct)**.
 The context sheet.
   - Rt: viral reproductive constant which determines how fast the virus spreads
   - Vax_Pct: Vaccination Rate of the given state on the given day.